shivangsaxena2211/TradeForge/docs/security.md

 | Monitoring | Structured logging without PII/secrets |
 | Dependencies | Regular `npm audit` with controlled upgrades |

-**Rate limiting is not implemented** because DEFINN is a local academic simulation and does not expose production internet-facing infrastructure.
+**Rate limiting is not implemented** because TradeForge is a local academic simulation and does not expose production internet-facing infrastructure.

 Endpoints that would need rate limiting in production: